earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/01-science-toolbox/2018-02-05-science-toolbox-landing.md

 #### Part 1 - Jupyter Notebook & HTML

+To begin, download the data that you will use for next week's class.
+In this download you will find the file: `downloads/boulder-precip.csv`.

+{% include/data_subsets/course_earth_analytics/_data-colorado-flood.md %}

-First - Submit a Jupyter notebook and `html` file following the instructions below to Canvas:
+Submit a Jupyter notebook and `html` file following the instructions below to Canvas:

 Create a new notebook `.ipynb` file in `Jupyter Notebook`.
 Name the file:
 `yourLastName-firstInitial-week1.ipynb` example: `wasser-l-week1.ipynb`.